proof88/PGE/PGE/docpages/menu-04-Networking.md

                 //    that is 420 PKT/s @ 60 FPS to a single client.
                 //    This is true only if clients are constantly changing their current weapons in each frame, which unfortunately can happen if everybody is
                 //    using the mouse scroll continuously just for fun and that is detected at framerate at client-side, triggering message to server every frame.
-                //    AP: introduce rate-limit for weapon changing on both client- and server side.
+                //    AP-2: introduce rate-limit for weapon changing at server side (for client-side we have AP-3).
                 //
-                //  - might generate 1 MsgWpnUpdateFromServer, so: 1*7 * 60 = 420 PKT/s @ 60 FPS outgoing total that is 60 PKT/s @ 60 FPS to a single client.
+                //  - might generate 1 MsgWpnUpdateFromServer for updating bullet count for firing, so:
+                //    1*7 * 60 = 420 PKT/s @ 60 FPS outgoing total,
+                //    that is 60 PKT/s @ 60 FPS to a single client.
                 //    This is true only if a shot is actually fired in every frame, that actually cannot happen due to the fastest firing weapon is mchgun with
                 //    150 msec firing_cooldown, effectively limiting the value to:
                 //    1*7 * 6.7 = ~ 49 PKT/s @ 60 FPS outgoing total,